Capacity supply obligation (CSO) bilateral periods allow a resource to arrange bilateral contracts to accomplish the following:

 CSO bilaterals are managed using the Forward Capacity Market CSO Bilateral Contracts User Interface, which is accessible on the SMD applications home page.
 A digital certificate is required to use the application.
 You must ask your security administrator for the ISO’s Customer and Assets Management System (CAMS) to provide you with one of the following roles on the basis of your expected activities:

-Either party may initiate the withdrawal of a CSO bilateral while the submission window is still open; they cannot be withdrawn after the window closes.
+Either party may initiate the withdrawal of a CSO bilateral while the submission window is still open.
+Bilaterals cannot be withdrawn after the window closes.
 To successfully withdraw the bilateral, the counterparty must confirm the withdrawal before the submission window closes.
 Detailed instructions on the CSO bilateral submittal process can be found in the User Guide for the Forward Capacity Market CSO Bilateral Contracts User Interface.

 The resource submitting the CSO bilateral must identify the resources involved, the CSO amount being transferred in megawatts, the term of the transaction, and a price, if desired.
-The default price is $0/kilowatt-month.
+The default price is $0 per kilowatt-month.
 The resource confirming the CSO bilateral must confirm the resources involved, CSO amount in megawatts, term, and price information by the bilateral deadline.
 Otherwise, the CSO bilateral will not be processed.

 The ISO reviews CSO bilateral submissions for compliance with financial assurance (FA) requirements: